Batch predictions

 S3 CSV intake

-This requires you to pass an S3 URL to the CSV file your scoring in the url parameter:
+S3 CSV intake requires you to pass an S3 URL to the CSV file to be scored in the url parameter:

 intake_settings={